Cycling in the Peak District (2nd edition) is my newly updated guidebook covering moderately easy to moderately energetic routes in the Peak District.

 Hard routes tend to be the longer routes in the book (ranging from 35-65km/22-40 miles) and rarely have less than 1000m of ascent over the route as a whole.
 (The Peak District is a hilly place!)
 But although they edge towards mountain-biking in places, they are never out-and-out technical off-road challenges, although they may contain very short sections which some cyclists will consider unrideable.

 Tour de Peak District.
 This route deserves a category of its own.
-Although no individual stage is tougher than a ‘hard’ route, riders should not underestimate the cumulative effect of fatigue on a multi-day route if they have never attempted one.
+Although no individual stage is tougher than a ‘hard’ route, some short sections may be quite technical.
+But in particular riders should not underestimate the cumulative effect of fatigue on a multi-day route, especially if they have never attempted one!.
 It is recommended that riders have ridden the equivalent of all the moderate and hard routes in the guidebook before attempting such a route.
-At the other end of the scale, keen and experienced riders will probably wish to compress this route into a three-day challenge.
+At the other end of the scale, keen and experienced riders will probably wish to compress this route into a three or fourday challenge.

-To order this book please use one of the links below (depending whether you want a paperback copy or a kindle download).
-Using these links to buy a copy, Chiz Dakin gets a very small amount of commission which helps her research and write the next guidebook 🙂
+To order this book please use the link below (Chiz Dakin gets a very small amount of commission via this which tops up the very small publishers commission) and that helps her research and write the next guidebook 🙂

 Further cycling information on this site includes: